webdriverio/cucumber-boilerplate/README.md

 ## Requirements

 - Node version 6 or higher
+- A preconfigured Selenium Grid, preinstalled browser driver or cloud provider account

 Although this project works fine with NPM we recommend to use Yarn (>= 1.0.0) instead,  due to its speed & solid dependency locking mechanism.
 To keep things simple we use yarn in this guide, but feel free to replace this with NPM if that is what you are using.

+Also this project doesn't cover setting up a proper test environment.
+You need to download specific browser driver yourself and run the prior starting tests or use a cloud provider like [SauceLabs](https://saucelabs.com/).

 ## Quick start